Author has written 4 stories for Wicker Man, Harry Potter, Naruto, Warframe, and Frozen.

 Taking a look at popular pairings

 Dramione or Hermione and Draco paired together is a fairly common pairing and many people seem to like it.
 In my opinion these people have read certain stories by good writers on the site and have subconsciously changed their opinions of the characters to fit in with the new ones in the fanfics, we've all done it with different characters at one point or another.
 For a while I ha a completely irrational hatred of Ron, now it's a rational hatred.
 Now when something is done right, any character can be made as "oc" as you like.
 The most blatantly heterosexual character can become bent as a tire if you put enough work into your story.
-Of course people tend to forget the proginal backdrop of the characters and devolve into some bizarre position where they believe "they're meant for each other!"
-Look I'm sorry your brain may be addled by as many teenage hormones as you like but it won't change cannon, at best you can say that the characters in that particular fanfic belonged together.
+Of course people tend to forget the original backstory of the characters and devolve into some bizarre position where they believe "they're meant for each other!"
+Look I'm sorry your brain may be addled by as many teenage hormones as you like but it won't change canon, at best you can say that the characters in that particular fanfic belonged together.
 Now of course I haven't actually gone into a proper explanation for why Draco Malfoy and Hermione Granger don't belong together so I'll paint you a picture.

 The scene is set in the real world. in an undisclosed southern state in America The town in question has a significant black community and there have been severe divides between the black and white communities which have only grown more tense since the events of the 1960s and then the more recent KKK activities in the last decade.
 Our two characters are called Sam and Prudence.